zelang-dev/c-coroutine/README.md

 _This library is currently being build as fully `C` representation of GoLang `Go` **routine**. **PR** are welcome._

 To be clear, this is a programming paradigm on structuring your code.
 Which can be implemented in whatever language of choice.
 So this is also the `C` representation of my purely PHP [symplely/coroutine](https://github.com/symplely/coroutine) library by way of `yield`.
+The same way **Python** usage evolved, see [A Journey to Python Async](https://dev.to/uponthesky/python-a-journey-to-python-async-1-intro-4mgj).

 > "The role of the language, is to take care of the mechanics of the async pattern and provide a natural bridge to a language-specific implementation." -[Microsoft](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/june/c-effective-async-with-coroutines-and-c-winrt).